Oppression of Minority Shareholders

 - Loss of substratum (i.e. change in the fundamental basis upon which parties entered into the corporate relationship; e.g. change in the nature of the business)

-However, where the alleged oppressive act is a corporate wrong to the company on top of being a personal wrong to a minority shareholder, an action under section 216A of the Companies Act is more appropriate (see Part F).
+However, where the alleged oppressive act is a corporate wrong to the company on top of being a personal wrong to a minority shareholder, a derivative action under section 216A of the Companies Act is more appropriate.
 Examples of such oppressive acts include: